Income management in the Ceduna Region

 - people referred for income management by state child protection authorities

-- people assessed by a Centrelink social worker as being vulnerable to financial crisis, which could include people referred by state housing authorities because they are at risk of homelessness due to rental arrears
+- People assessed by a Centrelink social worker as being vulnerable to financial crisis

-- people under the age of 25 who receive a crisis payment due to prison release
+- under the age of 25, and receives a Crisis Payment due to prison release.

 How does it work?

 Income management does not change the amount of payments a person receives it just changes the way that they receive part of their payment.
 People participating in income management receive the balance of their payments in the usual way.